sybrew/the-seo-framework/readme.txt

 		* This pool has a sub-pool, accessible via `tsf()->robotstxt()->utils()`.
 			* Internally known as `The_SEO_Framework\RobotsTXT\Utils`.
 	* Pool `tsf()->sitemap()` is now available.
-		* Unlike all other pools, this is a Closure where it stores only subpools.
+		* Unlike most other pools, this is a Closure where it stores only subpools.
 		* This pool has a sub-pool, accessible via `tsf()->sitemap()->cache()`.
 			* Internally known as `The_SEO_Framework\Sitemap\Cache`.
 		* This pool has a sub-pool, accessible via `tsf()->sitemap()->ping()`.